shree998/Campus-Expert/submissions/olivercollins/community-assessment.md

 - Is the location accessible to those both on and off campus?
 - How much does it cost to use the space?
 - How flexible is the space for different types of presentations and meetings?
 - How many people can it fit?
-The largest room on campus is maybe 100 people?
 - Is there comfortable seating for all shapes and sizes?
 - Is there water or snacks available nearby?